I just finished reading two books on nutrition. One was excellent and the other not so much.

 Unlike Death By Food Pyramid, there is no mention of nutrient-dense foods such as offal, bone broths, and fermented foods.
 But foods such as low-fat dairy, skinless chicken, and egg whites are listed.
 Uggh.
 From a calculator standpoint, he may be right, but I’m more persuaded by Denise Minger’s approach to nutrition and whole food.

 I will say one part of the book that was spot on was his approach to exercise.
 Bailor is a proponent of High-Intensity Training.
 He gets it.
-John Little, the co-author of Body By Science, even provided a nice plug in the beginning.
+John Little, the co-author of Body By Science, even provided a nice plug at the beginning.
 My advice is if you want to learn more about HIT, read John’s book.

 The Winner Is…